Keep Your Pockets Closed

 “When you are in combat, running, jumping, shooting back, trying to keep your men alive… You don’t have time to think too much about complicated things.
 You have a mission, and under stress that mission is hard to accomplish.
 I’m giving you the discipline to see this through.
 If you can’t keep your pockets closed, something so simple, how can I expect you to lead men in combat, to see the mission to the end?
 When shit hits the fan, and it will, how can you have the wits and the clarity of mind to fall back to your training?
 Discipline.
 Discipline.
 And, well, you don’t want to find out when you life depends on it that your SERE kit, or med kit are gone because you left that trouser’s pocket open?
 Right?
 By forcing you to close those pockets and making it second nature to you, you will always have your gear with you.
 Now translate this to everything else you do: mission planning, gear prep, comms, etc...
 Discipline.
 When you force yourself to do something, even if you don’t see the immediate benefits, it will allow you to be free, and more prepared.”

 That was more than 20 years ago.
 Even today I close all my pockets automatically.
 It stayed with me.
-It saved me in more than one occasion when in combat or climbing.
+It saved me in more than one occasion.
 By closing those pockets I learned discipline.

 The same applies to other things.
 Pay attention to details, get your gear ready and practice, practice, practice.
 Make the use of each piece of gear second nature, learn each piece of gear, each of its features and how to use them as if your life depended on it, it might one day.
 Choose the simplest and most reliable gear, even if it’s a bit more expensive.
 Under stress, when you really need it, it won’t let you down.